mikeshulman/narya/README.md

 4. `notation [TIGHTNESS] NAME : […] PATTERN […] ≔ HEAD ARGUMENTS`

    Declare a new mixfix notation.
 Every notation must have a `NAME`, which is an identifier like the name of a constant, and a `TIGHTNESS` unless it is outfix (see below).
 The `PATTERN` of a notation is discussed below.
 The value of a notation consists of a `HEAD`, which is either a previously defined constant or a datatype constructor (see below), followed by the `ARGUMENTS` that must consist of exactly the variables appearing in the pattern, once each, in some order.

+5. `quit`

+   Terminate execution immediately.
+Whenever this command is found, loading of the current file or command-line string ceases, no further files or strings will be loaded, and interactive mode will be exited or skipped.
+(You can also exit interactive mode by typing Control+D.)

 ## Built-in types